ankeetah/jktech/README.md

 Last part of assignment was supposed to be for the CI/CD integration, my builts on repo are failing despite setting the actions secret keys, this will need the debugging and in interest of time for the submission of this project I am unable to add the CI/CD integration.

+To run the tests in this framework. kinfly clone this repo or download as zip.
+Kindly make sure, "npm install --save-dev @faker-js/faker" and "npm install dotenv" this is installed if you have downloaded as zip.

 I have also added the solo services, but have used the skip as of now for them.

 Thank you.